 Here are some tips you can follow to protect your privacy while working remotely:

-- Enable the lock keyboard and mouse features to prevent tampering by others during a session
+Enable the features to prevent tampering by others during a session